MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 To initiate actions from a message extension, set the `type` parameter to `action`.
 Below is an example of a manifest with a search and a create command.
 A single message extension can have up to 10 different commands.
 This can include both multiple search and multiple action-based commands.

  > [!NOTE]
- >`justInTimeInstall` functions when you upload an app to the app catalog, it fails when you sideload an app.
+ >`justInTimeInstall` functions when you upload an app to the app catalog but fails when you sideload an app.

 ### Complete app manifest example